GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 ## Challenge 3: Troubleshoot failures

-### Prerequisites

-You are running the application in Cloud Shell by completing _Local Environment Setup_ from _Challenge 1_.

 ### Introduction

 The Movie Guru team just released a new version of the app, and since that release, we have gotten several customer reports that the **MovieGuru** app is experiencing issues.
 In particular, _user preferences aren't always being saved_ (eg: "I love horror movies", "I hate drama films etc").